astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 considered and in the end the output of the last layer should be form into a feature vector in order to be fed to the embedding layer.

-Defining pooling layers is straightforward as it is shown in **'line 29'**.
+Defining pooling layers is straightforward as it is shown.
 The defined pooling layer has the kernel size of 2x2 and a stride of 2 in each dimension.
 This is equivalent to extract the maximum in each 2x2 windows and the stride makes no overlapping in the chosen windows for max pooling operation.
 In order to have a better understanding of pooling layer please refer to `this link <https://www.tensorflow.org/api_docs/python/tf/contrib/layers/max_pool2d>`__.

-Convolution layers can be defined as of written in **'line 20'** using `tf.contrib.layers <https://www.tensorflow.org/api_docs/python/tf/contrib/layers>`__.
+Convolution layers can be defined using `tf.contrib.layers <https://www.tensorflow.org/api_docs/python/tf/contrib/layers>`__.
 The default padding is set to 'SAME' as mentioned before. loosely speaking, 'SAME' padding equals to same spatial dimensions for output